rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 2. Under the **Build command**, simply write `exit 0`.
    Leave the **Framework** option and the **Build output directory** as their default values.

-Once you've finished and selected **Save and Deploy**, wait for the build to finish (this will take a few minutes, even though there is nothing to build!) and then your webpage will be publicly available!
+Once you've finished, click **Save and Deploy**, wait for the build to finish---this will take a few minutes, even though there is nothing to build---and then your webpage will be publicly available!

 ### Adding and modifying content
 Now, to make edits to your webpage or add new files, simply edit existing files or add new files to the GitHub repository.